 *2022 costs provisional

 Tour grading: Moderate.
 Most birding will be on foot along quiet, paved roads; the tour is intensive in terms of time spent in the field.
 Note we bird to 3890m where altitude makes walking more strenuous.

 Accommodation: Fully serviced mobile tented camp with shared bathroom facilities in Tingtibe, comfortable good to medium standard hotels and guesthouses with private facilities elsewhere.

 Photography: Good to excellent

-Key species: Himalayan Monal, Satyr Tragopan, Blood Pheasant, Himalayan Cutia, Beautiful Nuthatch, Ward's and Red-headed Trogons, Fire-tailed Myzornis, Gould's and White-browed Shortwings, Brown Parrotbill, Spotted Nutcracker, Yellow-rumped Honeyguide, Wallcreeper, Ibisbill, White-bellied Heron, Black-tailed Crake, Himalayan Griffon, Golden Langur.
+Key species: Himalayan Monal, Satyr Tragopan, Blood Pheasant, Snow Pigeon, Himalayan Cutia, Beautiful Nuthatch, Ward's and Red-headed Trogons, Fire-tailed Myzornis, Gould's and White-browed Shortwings, Spotted, Bhutan and Black-faced Laughingthrushes, Bar-winged and Scaly-breasted Wren-babblers, Slender-billed and Coral-billed Scimitar-babblers, Sikkim Wedge-billed Babbler, Brown Parrotbill, Rufous-necked Hornbill, Spotted Nutcracker, Yellow-rumped Honeyguide, Altai Accentor, Wallcreeper, Ibisbill, White-bellied Heron, Black-tailed Crake, Himalayan Griffon, Bearded Vulture, Golden Langur.